-The total aquaculture Fish production represents for about 46% of global fish production in 2018, thus it needs to increase by at least five times to meet demand over the next 20 years (FAO, 2020).
-It must be initiate new production systems with high fish density such as recirculating aquaculture systems to face these increasing demands.
-Martins et al., 2010 mentioned that the expansion of traditional fish culture projects such as earthen ponds lead to deteriorate water quality and then reducing the capacity of these projects.
-The most common species that contributes significantly to inland freshwater fish production around the world was common carp, Cyprinus carpio.
+The total aquaculture fish production comprise in 2018 around 46% of total world fish production, so it must be increased at least five times in order to face the demand during the next two decades (FAO, 2020).
+It must be initiate new production systems with high fish density such as recirculating aquaculture systems to face these increasing demand.
+Martins et al. (2010) mentioned that the expansion of traditional fish culture projects such as earthen ponds lead to deteriorate water quality and then reducing the capacity of these projects.
+The most common species that generates a significant part of fish production in inland freshwater around the world was common carp, Cyprinus carpio.
 This species was nearly the alone cultivated species in Iraq which cultured in ponds and cages.
-Iraq produces far less common carp per hectare than other nations in the world because of uncorrected understanding of scientific fish cultivation and management techniques FAO (2022) stated that in 2020, common carp ranked as the fourth most significant freshwater cultivated fish worldwide after grass carp, Ctenophayngon idella, silver carp, Hypophthalmichthys molitrix, and Nile tilapia, Oreochromis niloticus (FAO, 2022).
+In Iraq there were un correct understanding for the scientific fish culture and management practices, for this reason the production of common carp per hectare is much lower than other countries around the world.
+FAO (2022) reported that common carp was the fourth important freshwater cultivated species around the world in 2020 after grass carp, Ctenophayngon idella, silver carp, Hypophthalmichthys molitrix, and Nile tilapia, Oreochromis niloticus (FAO, 2022).

-Availability of natural food sources and stocking rates were the two main elements influencing the growth and productivity of farmed fish (Badilles et al., 1996; Hassan & Mahmoud, 2011; Roy et al., 2018).
-Determining the optimal fish densities for various cultivated species, as well as for the same species raised in various systems, is difficult, yet it's necessary to enhance fish health and financial gain.
+Stocking rates and the availability of natural food were the most two important factors affected the growth and production of cultivated fishes (Badilles et al., 1996; Hassan and Mahmoud, 2011; Roy et al., 2018).
+It is hardly to determine the optimum fish densities of different cultivated species and also of the same species in different rearing systems, but to improve fish performance and economic profitability, it is important to determine these densities.

-Weimin & Diana (2009) explained that the preservation of native species is a significant concern for a number of Asian nations, as the introduction of foreign species is viewed with suspicion.
+Weimin and Diana (2009) mentioned that native species protection is an important issue facing several countries in Asia, where the introduction of alien species is viewed with skepticism.
 The main effects of alien species were predation, competition, hybridization with native species that disrupt the processes and functions of ecosystems (Walsh et al., 2012).
 De Silva et al. (2007) recorded many reasons for the number of freshwater fish species that became extinct, endangered or becoming rare, and one of these reasons, was the introduction of alien species.
-So, the rerearches dealing with the impacts of alien species is very important to develop solutions for conservation problems (Richardson & Ricciardi, 2013).
-Introduction of alien species was done for improved aquaculture yield and biological control, but these species had the ability to alter ecosystem through many functions such as predation, hybridization, introduction of parasites, competition and alteration of existing food webs (Wellcome, 1988; Ogutu-Ohwayo & Hecky, 1991; FAO, 2004).
+So, the researches dealing with the impacts of alien species is very important to develop solutions for conservation problems (Richardson and Ricciardi, 2013).
+Introduction of alien species was done for improved aquaculture yield and biological control, but these species had the ability to alter ecosystem through many functions such as predation, hybridization, introduction of parasites, competition and alteration of existing food webs (Wellcome, 1988; Ogutu-Ohwayo and Hecky, 1991; FAO, 2004).